Saravanave/brain-app/README.md

 ### Step 1: Prepare Your Application Files

-Ensure the following files are present at the root of your `React_App_Deployment` GitHub repository:
+Ensure the following files are present at the root of your `Brain_App_Deployment` GitHub repository:

 1.  **`Dockerfile`**: Defines the multi-stage Docker build for your React application.